YouwangDeng/YouwangDeng.github.io/_posts/2019-07-01-Leercode-Array-Note.md

 - `math logic` usually related with `swap` and `reverse`
 - `2D` index manipulation
 - use `boolean array` to cache `used` or `visited` state
+- consider `each element` and then combine the result